genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/02_basics.md

 }
 ```

-### Entity level authorization - input
+### Entity-level authorisation - input

-In this example, the `insert-trade` endpoint is available to all users, however, users can only insert trades in
-currencies for which they have permission:
+In this example, the `insert-trade` endpoint is available to all users; however, users can only insert trades in currencies for which they have permission:

 ```kotlin
 endpoint<Trade, InsertResult<Trade>>(POST, "auth") {